chris-peterson/pwsh-gitlab/README.md

 ## Global Switches

-`-WhatIf` : For mutable operations, `-WhatIf` gives a preview of what actions would be taken.
+`-WhatIf` : For mutable operations, gives a preview of what actions would be taken.

 ## Examples